mlbvn/ml-yearning-vi/chapters/all_chapters.md

 > Suppose you want to learn to predict housing prices in New York City.
 Given the size of a house (input feature x), you want to predict the price (target label y).

-Giả sử bạn muốn tìm hiểu để dự đoán giá nhà ở Thành phố New York.
+Giả sử bạn có thuật toán học dự đoán giá nhà ở Thành phố New York.
 Với kích thước của một ngôi nhà (đặc trưng đầu vào x), bạn muốn dự đoán mức giá (nhãn mục tiêu y).

 > Housing prices in New York City are very high.
 Suppose you have a second dataset of housing prices in Detroit, Michigan, where housing prices are much lower.
 Should you include this data in your training set?